chucheria/chucheria/README.md

 )
 ```

-Want to get behind the facts?
-Ping me at bea ✨ at ✨ rladies ✨ dot ✨org
+_Want to get behind the facts?
+Ping me at_ `bea ✨ at✨ rladies ✨ dot✨ org`